WES Credential Evaluation for Colombian Degrees: What to Expect

 The WES assessment of a Tecnólogo is not uniform.
 Depending on the specific program curriculum, the institution's accreditation level, and the hours of academic coursework involved, WES may classify a Tecnólogo as:

-- A 2-year diploma (less favorable, 91 CRS points)
+- A 2-year diploma (98 CRS points for a single applicant)

 This variability is significant.
 If you hold a Tecnólogo and it is classified as a 2-year diploma, you cannot claim points for a 3-year or 4-year post-secondary credential.
 To address this, consider whether you have also completed (or can complete) a 1-year Especialización — see below.